melanchall/drywetmidi/Docs/articles/dev/Manual-build.md

     * for _develop_ branch go to https://dev.azure.com/Melanchall/DryWetMIDI/_build/latest?definitionId=6&branchName=develop and download _DryWetMIDI.<release_number>-bin-native.zip_ from `Artifacts` → `Binaries`.
 4. Extract the archive and place extracted content in `<your_local_folder_with_repository>\Native` folder.

-If you want to build [nativeless version](xref:a_develop_nativeless) of the library, two steps above should be replaced with this one:
+If you want to build [nativeless version](xref:a_develop_nativeless) of the library, skip two steps above and just use `DebugNativeless` or `ReleaseNativeless` build configuration.

-3. Run `Resources\Scripts\Setup nativeless version.ps1 script` from the root of the repository.

 Now you should be able to build the solution `<your_local_folder_with_repository>\Melanchall.DryWetMidi.slnx`.
 For build you can use any tool you want: `dotnet` CLI, Visual Studio, Rider and so on.
 The library uses "new" csproj format so your build tools should be modern enough.